shudhodhangaikwad/notes/README.md

-Note app that offers CRUD operations along with basic authentication
+## Note app that offers CRUD operations along with basic authentication,user credentials are stored in the in memory.